-Roane State will conduct quarterly vulnerability scans of its outward facing firewall and semiannual scans of its internal credit card payment network in accordance with the Payment Card Industry Data Security Standards (PCI-DSS).
+Roane State will conduct annual vulnerability scans of its outward facing firewall and annual scans of its internal credit card payment network in accordance with the Payment Card Industry Data Security Standards (PCI-DSS).
 All scans will be performed by an Approved Scanning Vendor or ASV.
 Any discrepancies will be corrected and a follow-up scan performed until the system is compliant.
 Scans will also be performed after any major changes in the network.

 Wireless networks will be monitored for rogue access points, unauthorized WLAN cards or other unauthorized devices connected to Roane State’s network.